By Hebe Hatton

 5. Throw down a rug for an outdoor living room feel

 Outdoor rugs have been a huge garden trend as we all aim to make our gardens feel more like outdoor living rooms.
 So bring that trend to your small patio by adding a large area rug – go as big as your space can handle as there's nothing like a small square of fabric floating in a sea of patio slabs to shrink a space – then place your outdoor furniture on top.
+Check out our guide to the best outdoor rugs of the year for the Livingetc teams' top buys.

 6. Transform a light well patio garden